OniDaito/S9Lab/_posts/2015-03-15-Transsiberian-Part-3.markdown

 ![Traffic Signs Game](https://farm9.staticflickr.com/8632/16824173565_27349b993f.jpg)

-On the centre island, across the Neva river is a rather good contemporary art museum called Erata.
+On the centre island, across the Neva river is a rather good contemporary art museum called Erarta.
 The museum houses the largest collection of modern art in Russia.
 It's quite an assault on the senses but there are some lovely pieces there that are really inspiring.
 One thing we did notice is that all the canvas paintings from the Ukraine have been replaced by prints.
 Now that could be the gallery's choice or the artists choice but either-way, it's the first sign of anything reflecting current events.

 ![worm](https://farm8.staticflickr.com/7651/16824173245_5e940a68b4.jpg)